sigp/cbc-casper-js/README.md

  - The senders and recipients of messages for each round.
 (The number of messages sent per round is specified by the `-m` flag.)

-The random wim will output a JSON object to the command-line with the following
+The random sim will output a JSON object to console with the following
 properties:

  - `decisions`: The estimates and associated safety ratios for each validator,